 I’ve talked before about the importance of caring for your spouse at the holidays.
 I stand by that.
 And I think that taking care of you at the holidays is super important as well, thus Self Care Sundays!

 (Or whatever day of the week you can make it happen.)

 Let’s plan for Self-Care Sundays, shall we?
 Do you need a special self-care plan for the holidays?
 I think so.
 If you say you’re going to do it “someday”, someday will never come.
 Make a plan and put it in action.

 Consider these ideas as you plan your next six weeks of festivities and merry-making:

 While it’s super tempting to stay up late with friends and family over the holidays, especially on the weekend, it’s better to keep regular bedtimes and/or take a nap on your Self Care Sundays.

 Make an effort to get the sleep that you need so that you can enjoy this season.
 If a late night is what you want, then compensate by clearing your morning’s schedule to sleep in (if the kids will let you) or take a nap.

 2. Make sure you’re eating well.

-It’s super tempting this time of year to eat desserts for breakfast, lunch, and dinner.
+This is the time of year when desserts and sweets call to us at breakfast, lunch, and dinner.
 And dessert.

 Please pass the pumpkin pie.